panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-template-j96qkq?file=/src/App.vue)

-`const input = ref()` inside of the script setup creates the placeholder ref (which later will contain the input element DOM).
+`const input = ref()` creates the placeholder ref, which later will contain the input element DOM.

 When rendering the input element inside the template, please use `ref` attribute and assign to it the ref: `<input ref="input" type="text" />`.

 Finally, after component mounting, you can freely access the input element and call the input method on it: `input.value.focus()`.

 The moment when the component mounts is captured using the `onMounted()` hook.
-After mounting you are guaranteed that the ref links to the element.
+Only after mounting you are guaranteed that the `input` ref links to the element.

-If you accidentally access `input` before mounting, then `input.value` is simply `undefined`.
+If you accidentally access `input` before mounting, then `input.value` is `undefined`.

 ## 6. Implicit refs